 They pick it up, send it to repair, and bring it back again.
 This is handy because the bike weighs 50kg.

-If I had bought the trainer from an online store, I would have had to arrange for a shipping company to send it to the dealer in case of warranty or post-warranty repairs.
-That would not be easy and cheap, given the size and weight of the trainer.
+If I had bought the trainer from an online store, I would have had to arrange a shipping company to send it to the dealer for warranty or post-warranty repairs.
+That would not be easy or cheap, given the size and weight of the trainer.

 How long did it take you to build it?